margols/330-PLP/MatLabTutorial.md

 #Data Types and Syntax
+-While C is statically typed, MATLAB is dynmically typed so you do not need to assign variables types before using them, the program will asgn the value of the variable automatically
+-MATLAB is weakly typed
 **Variables**
 Source: [MatLab Tutor on Variables](https://www.mathworks.com/help/matlab/matlab_prog/integers.html)
 - Variables are stored in matlab using the following format: